 This age range is vital for children to develop healthy attitudes about their bodies.
 Most sexual health education in this age range is going to happen organically and led by your child’s questions about their own bodies or their friends’.
 Here’s what you want to make sure to cover as it comes up…or even if it doesn’t:

-- Consent: This is a good age to start teaching children about bodily autonomy (that they can make their own decisions about what happens to their bodies) and consent.
-As the parent, you of course lay the ground rules, but allow them to make their own choices, too: they do have to see the doctor once a year for a physical to make sure the’re healthy, but they don’t have to hug Uncle Larry at Thanksgiving if they don’t want to.
-Talk to them about saying no to anything they’re uncomfortable with, and what to do if someone doesn’t take “no” for an answer.
+- Consent: This is a good age to start teaching children about bodily autonomy (that they can make their own decisions about what happens to their bodies) and consent (that they should always ask if it’s okay to do something with/to someone, listen to and respect their answer, and that they have the right to the same treatment).
+As the parent, you of course lay the ground rules, but allow them to make their own choices, too: they do have to see the doctor once a year for a physical to make sure they’re healthy, but they don’t have to hug Uncle Larry at Thanksgiving if they don’t want to.
+Talk to them about saying no to anything that makes them uncomfortable, and what to do if someone doesn’t take “no” for an answer.

 - Beginning puberty: This talk needs to happen well before 4th or 5th grade.
 Children, especially girls, begin puberty and start having their periods even earlier these days.
 They need to know what’s going to happen to them, even in just the most basic terms, so they don’t think they’re dying if they go to the bathroom at school at find blood in their panties.